1.Telephone & Mobile Phones

 2. Internet

-You will find plenty of Internet cafes in most larger towns and cities, and in many guesthouse and hotels as well.
+You will find plenty of Internet cafes in most larger towns and cities and in many guesthouses and hotels as well.
 The going rate is anywhere from 30B to 80B an hour.
 Bangkok typically has fast connections and new machines, while the provinces are a little bit behind.
-Wi-fi is available in some upscale hotels but the daily charge is usually around 500B to 600B.
+Wi-Fi is available in some upscale hotels, but the daily charge is usually around 500B to 600B.

 3. Voltage